 Loading color scheme

-Our walking together began in 2017 when Kaurna Elder Uncle Frank Wanganeen and early childhood educator Liesl von der Borch began collaborating to create meaningful experiences for children on Country.
-Since then, three separate workshop experiences have been developed and the team of presenters has grown and changed.
-Today four presenters bring their individual wisdom and lived experiences to the workshops as they honour their traditional cultural practices through sharing knowledge and building understanding amongst children.
+Walking Together with Kaurna' began in 2017 when Kaurna Elder Uncle Frank Wanganeen and early childhood educator Liesl von der Borch began collaborating to create meaningful experiences for children on Country.
+Since then, the business has grown and evolved and now offers four on-Country workshop experiences as well as individually tailored workshops relevant for children aged 2 through to corporate PD sessions.

 Each of the three workshops provide a way for children in the early years to meet with Kaurna educators on Country to learn about the cultural practices, language, and the interconnected relationship of our First Nations people to the very land they are meeting on.